-In today’s culture, we have more purchase options than ever before when it comes to food, clothes, cars or phones.
-The list goes on and on which can surprisingly add more stress and feelings of overwhelm to even the simplest decisions.
-One thing that may help when deciding to spend your hard earned money is mindfully determining whether a purchase is a “want” or “need.”
-This simple mindset can suddenly make a decision very clear.
+In today’s culture, we have ways to spend our money than ever before when it comes to food, clothes, cars, entertainment, phones, travel, and more.
+The list goes on and on which can surprisingly add more stress and feelings of being overwhelmed to even the simplest decisions.
+One thing that may help when deciding how to spend your hard earned money is mindfully determining whether a purchase is a “want” or “need.”
+This is even more important to do when living paycheck to paycheck.
+Using a simple mindset can suddenly make a decision very clear.
 Here are a few thoughts or suggestions when deciding to make a purchase or waiting it out instead.

-*Many times we make an impulsive purchase because we think we are getting a good deal, feel a sudden thrill of excitement over a purchase or make a decision based on an emotional reason (loneliness, sadness, etc.) thinking a “thing” will make us feel better.
-In truth, sale items typically are on sale for reason (oftentimes not a good one) and the high from a purchase especially one we cannot afford in the first place, is extremely short-lived.
+*Many times we make an impulsive purchase because we think we are getting a good deal, feel a sudden thrill of excitement over a purchase or make a decision based on an emotional reason (loneliness, sadness, etc.) thinking a “possessions” will make us feel better.
+In truth, sale items typically are on sale for a reason (oftentimes not a good one) and the high from a purchase especially one we cannot afford in the first place, is extremely short-lived.
 In turn, once the high wears off, you are left craving more, feeling guilty or having purchase remorse.
+Then so many people want to regain that high by making another purchase…it is end endless cycle and running into that type of spending and debt is one type of a self-destructive behavior.

 *Another mindset is to think about how much you would have to work in order to pay for the item in question.
-If it comes down to hours of work or a full day of work, is it really worth buying in the first place especially if you already have strained finances?
+If it comes down to hours of work or a full day of work, is it really worth buying in the first place, especially if you already have strained finances?
+Is working X hours really worth that material item?

 *Owning or purchasing things you cannot afford leads to tremendous feelings of insecurity, guilt, shame and unrest.
 Living within your means or ideally below them, brings about huge feelings of power and confidence.
 It feels truly spectacular to be able to pay your bills on time, have food in your fridge, a roof over your head and security for yourself and your family.
 Saving money is even better as you will be prepared for unexpected financial emergencies and for your future.